Tautiška giesmė: 1944–1950

-The anthem of the Soviet Union and the Lithuanian SSR in 1946, before Tautiška giesmė was banned by the authorities.
+The anthem of the USSR and the Lithuanian SSR in 1946, before Tautiška giesmė was banned by the Soviet authorities.

-A list of the songs to be played at the 1946 Lithuanian Song Festival in the Lithuanian SSR.
-Tautiška giesmė is played after the anthem of the Soviet Union.

 The issue about the anthem was raised again after the re-occupation of the Baltic States, after Lithuania was forcibly re-incorporated into the USSR as the Lithuanian SSR.
 A new anthem of the USSR was made, and the lyrics of the anthem were translated to the languages of the USSR republics.
 The original plan was to use the translated anthem as the temporary anthem, until a new, more socialist anthem was made.

 During the translation process, Antanas Venclova as the translator, expressed worries over the lyrics.
 The lyrics mentioned Великая Русь (Great Russia), which he translated to Didžiosios Rusios.
 He feared that the part of the lyrics would be badly accepted in Lithuania, because the lyrics showed the superiority of the Russian nation in Lithuania, and the spirit of national revival that was suppressed after the occupation of Lithuania.
-The translation of the anthem itself was submitted on January 5, 1944, and was approved two days later.
+The translation of the anthem itself was submitted on 5 January 1944, and was approved two days later.

-On January 26, 1944, in the session of the Supreme Council of the USSR, the council adopted a resolution about the rights of all of the Soviet republics to hold their national military formations and Foreign Affairs Commissariat.
+On 26 January 1944, in the session of the Supreme Council of the USSR, the council adopted a resolution about the rights of all of the Soviet republics to hold their national military formations and Foreign Affairs Commissariat.
 The resolution was an attempt by the USSR to provide a semblance of independent statehood for the Soviet republics and create places for each of them in the UN.
 Even before the session, Justas Paleckis proposed to the USSR Commissioner for Foreign Affairs of the People's Commissars, Vyacheslav Molotov, to consider whether the Soviet republics were allowed to have their own anthems.
 Molotov reported that the Politburo had decided to offer the Soviet republics to create their own anthems.

 With the offer from the USSR government, the question of the Lithuanian anthem was re-discussed.
 The first proposal of the anthem was the song "Mes su Stalinu" ('We Are with Stalin'), which was proposed by G. Alexandrov to Kazys Preikšas.
 Other proposals proposed by G. Alexandrov was Tautiška giesmė, and other popular songs, including a poem by Petras Vaičiūnas "Ei, pasauli, mes be Vilniaus nenurimsime".

-On June 1, 1944, the Central Committee of the Communist Party of Lithuania prepared a draft resolution of the national anthem of Lithuania:
+On 1 June 1944, the Central Committee of the Communist Party of Lithuania prepared a draft resolution of the national anthem of Lithuania:

-"At the present political situation, it is expedient to use the national anthem of Lithuania, in the Lithuanian SSR, to use its popularity and the opportunity to turn it into a weapon of strengthening the Soviet power to create a national anthem of the Lithuanian SSR..."
+"At the present political situation, it is expedient to use the national anthem of Lithuania, in the Lithuanian SSR, to use its popularity and the opportunity to turn it into a weapon of strengthening the Soviet power to create a national anthem of the Lithuanian SSR ..."

 The main points of the decree were: